dokku/dokku/docs/deployment/zero-downtime-deploys.md

 -----> Default container check successful!
 ```

-An app process id may also be specified:
+An app process ID may also be specified:

 ```shell
 dokku checks:run node-js-app web.2